Mark-Ryan/Music-Visualizer-Test/README.md

 Music written and produced by me but can be changed the mp3 source.
 Import the mp3 file into your folder.
-Adpart the code accordingly on line 21.
+Adpt the code accordingly on line 21.